AR-92/mark/PROJECT_SUMMARY.md

 ## Description

 `mark` is a CLI tool to manage and generate prompt / template-based text (for chatbots, code scaffolds, writing workflows, etc.).
-It supports variables, conditionals, loops, includes, and now enhanced workflow features like template dirs, template editing, interactive wizard, fuzzy selection, etc.
+It supports variables, conditionals, loops, includes, and enhanced workflow features like template dirs and template editing.

 ------